m4zt/CUSTOMBATTLER/README.txt

 To view the code behind the project or to edit yourself, download raw.lua (NOT RECOMMENDED, will have to redownload or reedit script if CUSTOMBATTLER.lua is updated)

 FUTURE:
-- Ability to play as dopegirl and RAIGMAN
+- Ability to play as RAIGMAN
 - Additional customization to allow cutscenes and dopegirls face to change to anything you create
 - Polish gui